ourresearch/depsy/README.md

 - we do our best to guess whether a package is is_academic.
 It's hard to know what this is for R; right now we consider all R packages to be academic.
 - download numbers are inflated by use of projects on CI servers; a download isn't necessarily by a person.

-## Future plans

-- including an Engagement component of impact, including social metrics like GitHub stars and followers, as well as discussions on sites like StackOverflow
-- enhance literature mentions to include papers that often serve as proxies for software name mentions, particularly those identified within CRAN as the author's prefered attribution